KatyaRobinson/100-days-of-code/log.md

 **To Do Next**
 ### The Movement Source Website
 <strong>Functionality: </strong>
-- Remove services from the mobile menu.
-At least for the time being.

 - Add social media icons to the footer and header. - HTML, CSS
 - Figure out a way to email all this info to the site owner. - PHP
 -  and add an anchor link to the class description. - HTML, CSS